ieeesp2021sub/depcomm/README.md

 ## Usage
 ### Input
 1. Log file.
-The log file needs to be put in the folder input of depcomm_python
+The log file needs to be put in the folder input in the project home directory depcomm_python
 2. Parameters including log file name and POI.
-They should be written to run.py in depcomm_python
+They should be written to run.py in the project home directory depcomm_python
 ### Command
-python ~/core/Start.py
+After profiling the input, directly execute the following command from the project home directory:<br/>
+	``python run.py``

 ### Data
 Due to the limit of Github, we can't upload the extreme large log file.